-Enable and empower all members of the school community to achieve success to the best of their ability.
+Enable and empower all members of our school community to achieve success to the best of their ability.

 The role of the Governing Body is an intrinsic part of the leadership of the school, although often unseen by parents and other community stakeholders.
 We are here to oversee the school is providing the best for your child to the best of their capabilities.
-This impact statement is one way in which the Governing Body articulate their role in school leadership, the impact they have had on school improvement, and be transparent about their activities.
-The Governing Body is made up of a group of dedicated volunteers, who invest a huge amount of good will and hard work for the sole purpose of improving the education of every child in our school.
-The government expects governing bodies to be a dynamic group of highly skilled individuals who focus on supporting the Head Teacher and all the staffs to shape the strategic direction of school.
-As governors we are accountable for the performance of our school; we are measured by three core strategic functions:
+This impact statement is one way in which the Governing Body articulates their role in school leadership, the impact we have had on school improvement, and been transparent about their activities.
+The Governing Body is made up of a group of dedicated volunteers, who invest a huge amount of good will, hard work and time for the sole purpose of improving the education of every child in our school.
+The Government expects us as your Governing Body to be a dynamic group of highly skilled individuals who focus on supporting the Head Teacher and all the staffs to shape the strategic direction of school.
+As Governors we are accountable for the performance of our school; we are measured by three core strategic functions:

 • Ensuring clarity of vision, ethos, and strategic direction

 • Holding the Head Teacher to account for the educational performance of the school and its pupils

 • Overseeing the financial performance of the school and making sure the money is spent well